BigDataAnalyticsGroup/mutable-QO-ResultDB/HowToRunExperiments.md

     ```
     python benchmark/result-db-eval/synthetic/generate_synthetic_joins.py
     ```
 3. Download the DBLP data from [this link](https://figshare.com/s/7bf0512c9c8122d2d9ca) and unzip it into the folder `benchmark/result-db-eval/ce/`.
+In Docker, you can simply utilize the mounted folder `paper_benchmarks` to store the DBLP data.
 4. Load the IMDb/synthetic (optional) / DBLP (optional) data into postgres.
 This is only required if you want to recreate the injected cardinalities.
 You might need to make some of these files executable.
     ```
     ./benchmark/result-db-eval/job/setup_postgres.sh <postgres_user>